bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 **items for PO-Sync. to discuss between PO´s**

 ----
-PO Sync neeting on 23rd Jan 2020
+Topics for PO Sync neeting on 23rd Jan 2020
 ----

 - Discuss abut Business Contact Info - what is the source of truth?
 Does this info comes from Relationship dashboard and we consume it? or Should we get the information and publish it to Relationship? or Both?